On this page

 Database triggers use MongoDB change streams to watch for real-time changes in a collection.
 A change stream is a series of database events that each describe an operation on a document in the collection.
 Your app opens a single change stream for each collection with at least one enabled trigger.
 If multiple triggers are enabled for a collection they all share the same change stream.

 You control which operations cause a trigger to fire as well as what happens when it does.
 For example, you can run a function whenever a specific field of a document is updated.
 The function can access the entire change event, so you always know what changed.
-You can also pass the change event to AWS EventBridge to handle the event outside of Atlas.
+You can also pass the change event to Amazon EventBridge to handle the event outside of Atlas.

 Change Stream Limitations